COMP1511UNSW/dcc/README.md

 For example:

-`
 	$ dcc a.c
-a.c:3:15: warning: address of stack memory associated with local variable 'counter' returned [-Wreturn-stack-address]
+	a.c:3:15: warning: address of stack memory associated with local variable 'counter' returned [-Wreturn-stack-address] return &counter;
-        return &counter;
-`

-*dcc explanation*{: style="color: blue"}: you are trying to return a pointer to the local variable 'counter'.
+	dcc explanation: you are trying to return a pointer to the local variable 'counter'.
-<br>You can not do this because *counter*{: style="color: red"} will not exist after the function returns.
+	  You can not do this because counter will not exist after the function returns.
-<br>See more information here: https://comp1511unsw.github.io/dcc/stack_use_after_return.html
+	  See more information here: https://comp1511unsw.github.io/dcc/stack_use_after_return.html

 dcc also (by default) enables clang's  AddressSanitizer (-fsanitize=address) and UndefinedBehaviorSanitizer (-fsanitize=undefined) extensions.